-This video from eastern Ukraine is called At Sky News, reporter Colin Brazier going through MH17 victims’ belongings.
+This video from eastern Ukraine is about Sky News reporter Colin Brazier going through MH17 victims’ belongings.

 From AFP news agency: